talip-git/TringlePaymentAPI/README.md

 **There is No Database connection, everything is stored in the memory**

+# Run The API Without Docker
+I you are not going to use Docker, then you need to install Node.js to your computer first.
+Firsly open your cmd and cd to the project directory, then run **npm install** command, this will install the dependencies you need.
+After you install the dependencies run **npm start** command, this will start the application.

+## Runing Tests
+Run **npm test** command the start the tests.

 **We have 5 different routes in this API.**<br/>
 - /account
 - /payment